Timverhoogt/progress-tracker/VSCODE_TESTING_GUIDE.md

 ### Running Tests Before Commit

-1. Click ▶️ at the top of Test Explorer
+1. Click ▶️ at the top of Testing sidebar
 2. Wait for all tests to pass
 3. Check coverage if needed
 4. Commit with confidence